Fiserv/acceptance-solutions-apac/docs/APIs/UAM/UAM.md

 # Login

 As part of the initial set-up, prior to integration, merchants would have received unique credentials as part of the set up process.
-Login API authenticates merchants’ unique credentials, with a response that includes: - A session token
+Login API authenticates merchants’ unique credentials, with a response that

+- includes a session token
 - Expiry time of the session token
 - This token is mandatory in the header submitted for each API being triggered.